bentomhall/nih-system/homebrewery/world/player-options.md

 *Legendary, 24 hours, duration special, Exclusive, Location (a prepared incantation circle)*

 Choose one creature.
 It must remain in the circle for the duration of the caster.
 At the conclusion of the incantation, the target is transformed into another creature or into a non-magical object (as described below).
 An unwilling creature can make a DC 19 Wisdom saving throw, and if it succeeds, it isn't affected by this incantation.
-**Duration.** The effect lasts until dispelled (counts as a legendary effect) or unless the target is reduced to 0 HP, in which case it reverts to its original form with any excess damage carrying over.
+**Duration.** The effect lasts until dispelled (counts as a legendary effect) or unless the target is reduced to zero hit points, in which case it reverts to its original form with any excess damage carrying over.
 As long as the excess damage doesn't reduce the creature's normal form to 0 hit points, it isn't knocked unconscious.
 **Creature into Creature.** If you turn a creature into another kind of creature, the new form can be any kind you choose whose challenge rating is equal to or less than the target's (or its level, if the target doesn't have a challenge rating), but cannot be a specific unique individual.
 The target's game statistics, including mental ability scores, are replaced by the statistics of the new form, although it does not gain any of the listed equipment.
 It retains its alignment and personality.

 The target's gear melds into the new form.
 The creature can't activate, use, wield, or otherwise benefit from any of its equipment.